NREL/cpd-batch-upload/integration_examples/VASP_calculateBE/README.md

 # Overview
 <div style="text-align: justify">For a single metal surface/cluster, the Compile_Upload_CPD_VAPS.py python script allows users to calculate binding energies directly from VASP output files and compile all of the data into a .csv that can be uploaded to the CPD.
+Modifications will be necessary if ZPE corrections are added to the calculation to account for these values in the adsorption energy calculation.

 # Required Subdirectory Structure
 To use the Compile_Upload_CPD_VASP.py script, users must set up subdirectories for the adsorption calculations in a particular format.
-All calculations that the user seeks to upload to the CPD must be placed in the same parent directory, and each folder must correspond to an adsorbate species and be named in the format: <span style="color:blue">{Adsorbate}_{RefCoefficient}_{}</span>.
+All calculations that the user seeks to upload to the CPD must be placed in the same parent directory, and each folder must correspond to an adsorbate species and be named in the format: <span style="color:blue">{Adsorbate}_{RefCoefficient}_{RefSpecies}</span>.
 In its current form, the script only handles a single reference species for the adsorption energy calculation, but simple modifications to the script can be made to allow it to handle multiple reference species.
 In this example, Cl adsorption was calculated on Ag(100).
 The parent directory is:

 ><span style="color:blue">Ag100/